 Neb.
-Rev. Stat. § 45-918(1) states that no licensee may charge a fee that totals a dollar amount in excess of fifteen dollars per one hundred dollars or pro rata for any part thereof on the face amount of the check (as defined in Neb.
-Rev. Stat. § 45-902(2)).
+Rev. Stat. § 45-918(1) provides the maximum allowable amount that may be charged by a licensee in connection with a delayed deposit services transaction.
 Notwithstanding the foregoing, Neb.
 Rev. Stat. § 45-918(2) provides that licensees may not charge fees to individuals on active duty military or their spouses or dependents in an amount that exceeds what is allowable under the Military Lending Act of 2006, 10 U.S.C. § 987 ("MLA"), as such section existed on January 1, 2018 [See DDS Interpretative Opinion No. 1].